-We should know that it’s not ours to make as true Christians.
-Morality must be weighed and tested through the lens of God’s absolute truth and standards (the Word of God), not our own.
+We should know that it’s not ours to make.
+Morality must be weighed and tested through the lens of God’s absolute truth and standards, not our own.

-The true Gospel talks of grace, but requires a choice whether or not to face the eternal judgement of lawlessness.
-Choosing truth is a life free from this bondage by what Jesus Christ did for all of us on the cross.
+The true Gospel talks of grace, but requires a choice whether or not to face the eternal judgement for lawlessness.
+Choosing truth is a life free from the bondage and oppression of sin by what Christ has done.

-God has given us the freedom of choice; let us choose the gift (Jesus Christ) that God has given to all of mankind and abide in His grace and be obedient to His truth.
+God has given us the freedom of choice.
+Let us choose too abide in Christ and be obedient to the faith.

-What has happened in the modern church regarding morality and why do thay have such passive position on it?
+What has happened in the modern church system regarding morality and why do they have such passive position on it?

-There are many who profess to be "Christians," but are habitually living in a sinful lifestyle.
-In the church of Corinth, Paul addressed these type of behaviors.
+There are many who profess to follow Christ, but are habitually living in a sinful lifestyle.
+Among the ekklesia of Corinth, Paul addressed these type of behaviours.

 It is actually reported that there is sexual immorality among you, and of a kind that does not occur even among pagans: A man has his father’s wife.
 And you are proud!
 Shouldn't you rather have been filled with grief and have put out of your fellowship the man who did this? - 1 Corinthians 5:1-2

 Read the first four words, 'It is actually reported,' which means something of fact has come out in the laundry.